DataDog/guarddog/docs/programmatic-usage.md

 In this example, GuardDog will download and scan the package defined by `package` and `version`.
 It will use a provided temporary directory and write the Pypi metadata of the package in a JSON file.
 This can be used, for instance, to upload the findings in a specific place for review.

-To scan a npm package, importing `NPMPackageScanner` instead of `PypiPackageScanner` will work.